 The American Craftsman is an iconic set of styles that helped shape mid-century architecture.
 There are four basic Craftsman styles - the Prairie, Four-Square, Bungalow, and Mission, with the Bungalow being the most common.

 Part of what makes the Craftsman unique and sets it apart from other home styles is the care and attention to detail used throughout the space.
-Craftsmans are not known for being large, but they are well known for how well laid out and functional the space is.
-High quality materials are used inside and out, and every decision made for the property is done with care to ensure the best possible outcome for style, function, and longevity.
+Craftsmen are not known for being large, but they are well known for how well laid out and functional the space is.
+High-quality materials are used inside and out, and every decision made for the property is done with care to ensure the best possible outcome for style, function, and longevity.

-While most Craftsman style houses were originally sided with wood, and a few with mixtures of brick, fieldstone, and wood, many of them are now in need of an update.
-High quality materials used during their production have led to the lasting nature of the homes, but these materials often need a lot of maintenance and care - something that’s in short supply in our modern age.
+While most Craftsman homes were originally sided with wood, and a few with mixtures of brick, fieldstone, and wood, many of them are now in need of an update.
+High-quality materials used during their production have led to the lasting nature of the homes, but these materials often need a lot of maintenance and care - something that’s in short supply in our modern age.

 Therefore, when it’s time to re-side a Craftsman, wood might be the first thing that’s considered, but it isn’t necessarily the best material for the home or the homeowner.
 Craftsman owners hoping to maintain the integrity of their home, while lowering their maintenance needs, may want to consider fiber cement siding instead.

 Identifying Features of a Craftsman Home

 Craftsman homes were originally built from designs made by Gustav Stickley, which were in response to the Arts and Crafts movement in the late 19th and early 20th century.
 He wanted these functional and popular styles to be accessible to anyone who wanted a high quality, well laid out home.